syncfusion-content/uwp-docs/uwp/Menu/Orientation.md

----
+﻿---
 layout: post
-title: Orientation in UWP Menu control | Syncfusion®
+title: Orientation in UWP Menu | Syncfusion®
-description: Learn here all about Orientation support in Syncfusion® UWP Menu (SfMenu) control and more.
+description: Arrange menu items horizontally or vertically using the Orientation property in the UWP Menu control.
 platform: UWP
 control: SfMenu
 documentation: ug